-Are you an experienced Pharmacy technician looking to work for an organisation that is driven by quality and innovation?
+Are you a Pharmacy dispenser/technician looking to work or perhaps wanting to develop new skills in a hospital?
 Do you want to be part of a vibrant and dynamic team within a newly refurbished hospital pharmacy?

-Practice Plus Group Shepton Hospital are looking for a dedicated individual to join our team on a part time basis.
-Hours are negotiable between Monday to Friday.
+Practice Plus Group Shepton Hospital are looking for a dedicated individual to join our team.
+Working hours and days are negotiable from Monday to Friday if a part time is preferable.

 Practice plus Group Shepton hospital received an outstanding rating from the CQC.
-They treat over 14,000 patients a year, with excellent outcomes.
+We treat over 14,000 patients a year, with excellent outcomes.
 You can be sure that you are part of a team providing safe, reliable and patient-focused care for NHS and private patients across a variety of elective specialities.

-The post-holder will be an experienced Pharmacy Technician who has worked within a Hospital or community pharmacy.
-They will assist in the provision and development of leading clinical pharmacy services for operating theatres, Recovery, ward and outpatients department.
+The post-holder will be have ideally worked in a Hospital or community pharmacy.
+A supportive learning plan and environment will be provided for candidates with a limited experience.
+They will assist in the provision and development of leading clinical pharmacy services for outpatients department, Recovery, ward and operating theatres.
 This will include providing professional, accurate and high quality advice and support to the service to ensure legal, safe and effective medicines management.

 Our national pharmacy teams and our chief pharmacist will be available in supporting you to move into the organisation and advise you on our pathways and standards.

 Am I the right person for this Pharmacy Technician role?

+If unsure don’t hesitate to contact us and we will ask one of our Pharmacy colleagues to have an informal chat with you,

+Ability to follow procedures and work to deadlines, plan and organise own work

+Ability to work as part of a team as well as on own initiative

+Good communication skills, written and oral

+Attention to detail

 BTec in Pharmaceutical Services or NVQ3 in Pharmacy services or equivalent

-Registered with the GPhC
+Failing this, adequate training will be organised with nationally recognised organisations

 Previous experience of working in a Pharmacy, ideally within a Hospital setting

-Experience of stock control

-Prior experience of counselling patients

-Good communication skills, written and oral

-Pharmacy systems knowledge
+Experience of stock monitoring, Pharmacy systems knowledge

-Attention to detail

-Ability to follow procedures and work to deadlines, plan and organise own work

-Ability to work as part of a team as well as on own initiative

 Main duties and responsibilities